Ingest and Correlate Data from Many Sources to Get a Unified View

-A few milliseconds can make a world of difference within the trading environment
+A few milliseconds can make a world of difference in a trading environment

-With information sprawled across an array of solutions - third-party vendors, stock market tickers, and so on - it was critical for the company that each of these content feeds performed at the optimum level.
+With information sprawled across an array of solutions - third-party vendors, stock market tickers and so on - it was critical to this financial services company that all of these content feeds performed at optimal levels.
 The company used a tool called MTV to monitor the availability and suitability of each information source and check that it was completed promptly and correctly.
-But there were still gaps in the information that could tell them if their critical business application was functioning properly or if pending issues needed to be addressed.
+But there were still gaps in the information that told them if their critical business application was functioning properly or if pending issues needed to be addressed.

-The team, which included the manager for monitoring and control, the lead engineer monitoring, and the vendor manager, began looking for a solution that could tie all of the critical information together to give them a single, unified view of their environment supporting their trading application.
-Could one tool collect, aggregate, interpret, and report simultaneously within a single dashboard?
+The team, which included the manager for monitoring and control, the lead monitoring engineer and the vendor manager began looking for a solution that could tie all of the data together to give them a single, unified view of the environment supporting their trading application.
+Could one tool collect, aggregate, interpret and report simultaneously within a single dashboard?

-Welcome to StackState: one unified topology that flags performance anomalies
+A unified topology to detects and flags performance anomalies

-In the second quarter of 2019, the company piloted Dynatrace, but found it unable to meet its customization requirements.
+The company originally piloted Dynatrace, but found Dynatrace unable to meet its customization requirements.
 The team then turned to StackState.
-StackState's Relationship-Based Observability platform merges all the existing, siloed topology data from tools such as CMDBs, Puppet, Jenkins, and Kubernetes into a real-time, unified topology.
+StackState's topology-powered observability platform was able to readily merge all the existing, siloed topology data from tools such as CMDBs, Puppet, Jenkins and Kubernetes into a real-time, unified topology.

-From the start, StackState demonstrated value by integrating several of the company's existing tools and services - Nagios, ServiceNow CMDB, MTV, and the backend engine Cronacle - into a custom dashboard.
-The next step was adding in a MuleSoft API and Azure Cloud subscriptions.
+From the start, StackState demonstrated value by integrating several of the company's existing tools and services - Nagios, ServiceNow CMDB, MTV and the backend engine Cronacle - into a custom dashboard.
+The next step was adding in a MuleSoft API and an Azure Cloud subscription.
 But delivering end-to-end visibility into the company's stack was just the beginning.

-Because StackState also understands what changed in the environment and when, it could immediately flag significant performance anomalies - not all of the company's data sources were being monitored regularly.
+Because StackState also understands what changed in the environment and when, it could immediately flag significant performance anomalies - important, because not all of the company's data sources were being monitored regularly.

 Ultimately, however, it was StackState's unified view that provided the biggest boost to the company.
-From monitoring and control to IT delivery to the different business teams, each stakeholder can now see the impact of a single change on their own customized dashboard, in a language they understand.
-Consequently, like an orchestra playing diverse instruments from the same sheet of music, the entire organization now works together in new and dynamic ways, producing sweet songs for their investor.
+From monitoring and control to IT delivery to the different business teams, each stakeholder can now see the impact of a single change on their own customized dashboard in a language they understand.
+Consequently, like an orchestra playing the same tune on a diverse array of instruments, the entire organization now works together in new and dynamic ways, producing harmonious results for their investors.